neophob/PixelController/README.md

 * If you want to create multiple 8x8 panels, use the `integration/ArduinoFw/pixelinvaders/neoLedWS2801Spi` firmware

 I recommend a Teensy 2.0 microcontroller, as some Arduino boards suffer from bad serial latency.
 You need to install the Arduino IDE, see the "Getting started with Arduino" (http://arduino.cc/en/Guide/HomePage) Tutorial.
+You need to know how to install an Arduino Library (http://arduino.cc/en/Guide/Libraries).
+For PixelInvaders Panels (LPD6803) install the `integration/ArduinoFw/libraries/timer1` and `integration/ArduinoFw/libraries/neophob_lpd6803spi` libraries, for other panels (WS2801, WS281x...) install the `integration/ArduinoFw/libraries/FastSPI_LED2` Library.

 ## FRONTENDS
 There are different frontends for PixelController: